Okay, go ahead and hit that thing so that we can get going here.

 Therefore, the burden is on us to make the world safe by getting rid of that which threatens these people.

-Before this, Obama and Putin were buddy buddy, and the media thought it was cool.
+Before this, Obama and Putin were buddy-buddy, and the media thought it was cool.

-They've never been bothered with the Iranians getting nukes, because they think it's totally understandable.
+They've never been bothered with the Iranians getting nukes because they think it's totally understandable.

-I'm telling you, folks, the children, they are dangerous.
+I'm telling you, folks, they're children.

 These people being in power, people like Obama or Hillary or Matt Lauer, the way these people think, it's bad for us.